Major Network changes

 Governance proposals potentially impact many stakeholders.
 Introduce your idea with known members of the community before investing resources into drafting a formal proposal.
 Don't let negative feedback dissuade you from exploring your idea if you think that it's still important.

 If you know people who are very involved with cheqd, send them a private message with a concise overview of what you think will result from your idea or proposed changes.

-You could ask a simple question or present an idea in our Github Discussions, specifically in:
+You could ask a simple question or present an idea on our Commonwealth, for example: